agatan/tf-mobilenetv2/README.md

 ### Training

-`main.py` is an example training script using estimator API.
+`main.py` is an example training script using eager execution.
-`main_eager.py` is using eager execution mode.
+`main_estimator.py` is using estimator API.